-Sami Flichman, a Jewish immigrant of Polish origin, established the vineyard in 1873 after he won the winery in a card game.
-He and planted vines in rocky, well-drained plots situated along the Mendoza river in Barrancas, southern Maipu.
-It would be Sami’s son Isaac who began to make fine wines at the estate, including Caballero de la Cepa, one of the first high-quality wines that garnered international awareness.
+Sami Flichman, a Jewish immigrant of Polish origin, acquired the vineyard in 1910 after he won the winery in a card game.
+His son Isaac has continued with the development of the vines and wines.
+After finishing his studies in Mendoza and France and looking to increase the quality of the wines from Argentina, he planted vines in rocky, well-drained plots situated along the Mendoza river in Barrancas, southern Maipu.
+In the late 50s, he launched the first premium wine from Argentina called Caballero de la Cepa, one of the first high-quality wines that garnered international awareness.

 Sogrape Vinhos purchased Finca Flichman in 1998 and invested heavily in restoring the vineyards and equipping the winery with modern equipment.
-The original Barrancas vineyard remains among their 400 hectares of vines, which also includes the higher altitude Tupungato vineyard.
+Nowadays Finca Flichman has vineyards in Barrancas, Maipu and Tupungato in the Uco Valley.

 This range of young wines invites you to discover each grape with just enough oak contribution to enhance its identity.
 Misterio is both easy to drink, and complex, inviting you to discover its “Misterio,” its secrets.